-The décor at this neighborhood diner evokes vintage Hollywood, and the dinner menu is written to match, with selections like the Ava Gardner salad, Marilyn crab cakes and the Bogey burger.
-Lunch is a relaxed affair, with orders for sandwiches and salads taken at the counter.
-Dinner, served Wednesday through Saturday, evolves into a more casually elegant experience, with candlelight and vintage tunes softly playing in the background.
-The homemade desserts are as gorgeous as they are delicious.
+This neighborhood diner boasts a retro vibe with photos of vintage movie stars lining the walls.
+While lunch features sandwiches and salads, dinner evolves into a more casually elegant experience.
+Changing specials may include chicken pot pie, chicken Marsala, filet mignon or pasta Bolognese.
+All that said, the primary reason to come: THE CAKES!
+Homemade, mile-high, and as gorgeous as they are delicious.
+The three-layer coconut cake is a perennial crowd-pleaser, but check out the entire list to find a favorite of your own.
 Street parking in the Historic Five Points area is the only option, so you may end up finding a spot several blocks away from your destination.
 Observe the no parking signs, respect the residents' driveways, and enjoy a stroll through one of Raleigh's classic neighborhoods, full of vintage architecture styles and some creative in-fill.

 Ratings and Reviews are the subjective opinion of individual consumers, travel agents or travel counselors and not the opinion of the American Automobile Association ”AAA” or AAA Clubs.
 Neither AAA nor AAA Clubs shall be held liable for any damages resulting from display or use of these ratings or reviews.